commercetools/mcp-essentials/README.md

 ### Usage

-The library needs to be configured with your commercetools project API client credentials which is available in your [Merchant center](https://docs.commercetools.com/getting-started/create-api-client).
+The library needs to be configured with your commercetools project credentials which are available in your [Merchant center](https://docs.commercetools.com/getting-started/create-api-client).
 **Important**: Ensure that the API client credentials have the necessary scopes aligned with the actions you configure in the agent essentials.
 For example, if you configure `products: { read: true }`, your API client must have the `view_products` scope.
 Additionally, `configuration` enables you to specify the types of actions that can be taken using the agent essentials.

+### Client Credentials Authentication (Default)

 ```typescript
 import { CommercetoolsAgentEssentials } from "@commercetools/agent-essentials/langchain";